ovh/depc/docs/index.rst

 .. note::
-   QoS is not the same as SLA : please read :ref:`this guide <difference-qos-sla>` to view the difference between them.
+   QoS is not the same as SLA : please read :ref:`this guide <difference-qos-sla>` to understand the difference between them.
 Notions about SLO and Indicators (used by DepC to compute the QoS) are also explained in it.

 Principles
 ----------